vrund2005/Maalde_Quantity_Predictor/README.md

 - **OCR failures (~43% unmatched)** — Images with blurry labels, poor lighting, or non-standard text layouts were not matched.
 This data was lost
 - **No external signals** — Marketing campaigns, influencer promotions, seasonality, and festival seasons heavily drive sales but are absent from the model
 - **New design styles** — If a completely new style (e.g. a new fabric type never seen before) is uploaded, the model extrapolates from visually dissimilar training samples
-- **Price as only non-visual feature** — The real world has many more factors: color trends, competitor pricing, inventory, region, etc.
 - **Static embeddings** — MobileNetV2 was trained on ImageNet (general objects), not fashion/garments.
 Fine-tuning on garment data would improve embedding quality significantly

 ---